-- Although children will sit together with their cabins at meals, tables will be separated by an appropriate distance from other cabins (Actual distance will depend on current guidelines).
-Mealtimes will stagger for POD groups.
+Although children will sit together with their cabin at meals, tables will be separated by an appropriate distance from other cabins (Actual distance will depend on current guidelines).
+Meal time will stagger for Wave groups.

 - Staff Members are not allowed to leave Camp during the week.
 Any supplies needed, a vaccinated staff member may leave Camp, but will have a health screening and temperature check upon their return.

 Precamp screening and opening day protocols listed above.